AloisSeckar/nuxt-spec/README.md

 strict-peer-dependencies=false
 ```

+4) If you're prompoted, run `npm exec playwright-core install` to download and locally install headless browser runtimes.

-You are just `npm install` and `npm run dev` away from testing your Nuxt projects!
+**DONE.** You are just `npm install` and `npm run dev` away from testing your Nuxt projects!

 ## Overview